 After almost 10 years of low interest rate environments, inflationary pressures and efforts in the U.S. and around the world to combat inflation have resulted in increased interest rates by central banks globally.
-As a result, to the extent we incur any indebtedness the interest rates we are charged may be significantly higher than our interest rates in prior years, which increases our cost to operate our business.
-Further, the increased interest rates could affect our clients' businesses and borrowing costs, which in turn could impact their ability to make timely payments to us.
+While we do not have any debt outstanding, the increased interest rates could affect our clients' businesses and borrowing costs, which in turn could impact their ability to make timely payments to us.
+Given that core inflation has proved persistent, it is uncertain if interest rates will stabilize, continue to increase or decrease.

-Our attempts to offset these increasing costs, such as improving efficiency in other areas of the business, may not be successful.
-To the extent that our offsetting measures are not sufficient to offset these higher costs, our results of operations may be adversely affected.
+Our attempts to offset these increasing costs, such as improving efficiency in other areas of the business and passing these increases on to customers, may not be successful.
+To the extent that our offsetting measures are not sufficient to offset these higher costs, our results of operations may be adversely affected